lmsqueezy/laravel/README.md

 The below features are not yet in this package but are planned to be added in the future:

-- Subscription Invoices
+- Subscription invoices
 - License keys
 - Marketing emails check
-- Product & Variant listing
+- Product & variant listing
+- Custom priced checkouts
+- Create discount codes

 ## Requirements